-Sansar and Intel remake The Smithsonian’s art of Burning Man exhibit in VR
+Sansar and Intel remake the Smithsonian’s art of Burning Man exhibit in VR

 “Can we burn it?”
 I asked.
 Everyone laughed, but Atkinson said that wasn’t something we could do yet.

 I found that I could go right up next to the statue and see that it was transparent.
-The wires were woven in a mesh that was see through, and the whole structure — all 55 feet of it — was built this way.
+The wires were woven in a mesh that was see-through, and the whole structure — all 55 feet of it — was built this way.
 That was quite eye-opening.

 There were times when the digital part was distracting.
 Atkinson’s machine crashed a couple of times and she dropped out of VR.
 And all of us had our hands in impossible positions, with our thumbs sticking into our breasts in a very awkward way as we walked through VR.

 I didn’t mind.
 I could go up to some amazing works of art, like the Tin Pan Dragon, which Duane Flatmo created at Burning Man.
 It’s a rolling carriage that carried people around the seven square miles of Burning Man, which takes place in the Nevada desert outside Reno.
-I could see inside the dragon and exactly how it was put together.
+I could see inside the dragon and view exactly how it was put together.

-But the goal is to make people that they are inside VR, and that they are immersed in another place, Atkinson said.
-A teach could create a space in Sansar and add objects into it.
-The teach could create a field trip and walk the students through it in a way that would be far more interesting than just looking at it in a book.
+But the goal is to make people forget that they are inside VR, and that they feel immersed in another place, Atkinson said.
+A teacher could create a space in Sansar and add objects into it.
+They could create a field trip and walk the students through it in a way that would be far more interesting than just looking at it in a book.
 Half the fun was having Atkinson, who was a real storyteller, leading the tour in VR.

-“This could be disruptive for education, as you move around in the art in real-time,” Puran said.
+“This could be disruptive for education, as you move around in the art in real time,” Puran said.

 The Smithsonian has a long way to go in digitizing its archive, which has 157 million objects.